Custom HRMS Development Services

 A focused HRMS covering employee records, leave management, and a basic payroll data module for a single-country organization typically runs $55,000 to $100,000.
 Full HRMS platforms with payroll processing, multi-country support, performance management, and ERP integration run $100,000 to $180,000.
 Cost depends on workforce complexity, number of jurisdictions, and integration requirements.
 We scope every project before pricing it.

 Yes.
 We sign NDAs before any discovery conversation.
 HRMS projects involve sensitive payroll data, headcount information, and employment records, so we treat confidentiality as a baseline requirement, not an optional extra.
-We have signed NDAs with clients in the US, UK, and Australia across regulated industries including healthcare and financial services.
+We have signed NDAs with clients in the US, UK, Europe, Canada, and the UAE across regulated industries including healthcare and financial services.

 Work with us